Political Science Major

-No area of human activity has greater potential and power for directly shaping the lives and fortunes of individuals and societies than does politics.
+Few areas of human activity have greater potential and the power to directly shape the lives and fortunes of individuals and societies than does politics.
 More and more career opportunities have developed in government from the local to the international level and in related areas in the private sector.